 Upfront payment generates immediate cashflow and, because you already have the cash in hand, it really does not matter if clients redeem their proof of purchase within weeks, months or, indeed, never.

-One study revealed that the majority of clients spend over and above the value of their gift voucher, or gift card, by one-fifth, so you are in a ‘win-win’ situation.
+One study revealed that the majority of clients spend over and above the value of their gift voucher, or gift card of certificate, by one-fifth, so you are in a ‘win-win’ situation.
 Although you may not be looking to spend extra money, it is worth remembering that a gift card, professionally prepared on high quality, glossy cardboard, will be more readily given, and received, as a Valentine’s Day gift than a limp, cheaply-made gift voucher.

 Many men, while not afraid of being romantic, still struggle to find a Valentine’s Day gift that their loved one genuinely desires.